matcornic/hermes/README.md

 <img src="https://raw.github.com/matcornic/hermes/master/screens/demo.png" height="400" />

-> Theme templates will be incorporated in your application binary.
+> Theme templates will be embedded in your application binary.
 If you want to use external templates (for configuration), use your own theme by implementing `hermes.Theme` interface with code searching for your files.

 ## More Examples